mpvnet-player/mpv.net/Manual.md

 ### Tools > Show History

-When enabled shows a file that contains the playback history containing the time and filename.
+Shows a text file that contains the file history.
+If the file don't exist it asks if the file should be created in the settings folder.
+Once the file exist then the history is logged.
+It logges the playback history containing the time and filename.

 ### Tools > Set/clear A-B loop points